Mel Brooks: Interests

-Brooks is a voracious reader; in a profile for The New Yorker, Kenneth Tynan describes "Brooks the secret connoisseur, worshiper of good writing, and expert on the Russian classics, with special reverence to Gogol, Turgenev, Dostoevski, and Tolstoy."
-In The Producers, Bialystock refers to Bloom as "Prince Myshkin", a character from Dostoevsky's The Idiot, and the name Leo Bloom is a reference to Leopold Bloom, hero of Joyce's Ulysses.
+Brooks is a voracious reader; Kenneth Tynan describes "Brooks the secret connoisseur, worshiper of good writing, and expert on the Russian classics, with special reverence to Gogol, Turgenev, Dostoevski, and Tolstoy."
+He kept a photograph of Tolstoy above his desk.
+In The Producers, Bialystock refers to Bloom as "Prince Myshkin", a character from Dostoevsky's The Idiot, and the name Leo Bloom refers to Leopold Bloom, hero of James Joyce's Ulysses.
+He was a close friend of Joseph Heller, author of Catch-22.
+The hero of Heller's Good as Gold is partly based on Brooks.

-Religious beliefs
+Jewish identity

+Brooks has often expressed pride in being Jewish.
+In 2021, Brooks told NPR's Terry Gross: "I love being a Jew, I love Jewish humor..."

 Regarding religion, Brooks stated, "I'm rather secular.
 I'm basically Jewish.
 But I think I'm Jewish not because of the Jewish religion at all.
 I think it's the relationship with the people and the pride I have.
 The tribe surviving so many misfortunes, and being so brave and contributing so much knowledge to the world and showing courage".

-Brooks has consistently expressed pride in his Jewish identity.
-In 2021, Brooks told NPR's Terry Gross: "I love being a Jew, I love Jewish humor..."
+He says "Look at Jewish history: Unrelieved lamenting would be intolerable.
+So, for every ten Jews beating their breast, God designated one to be crazy and amuse the breast-beaters.
+By the time I was five I knew I was that one."

-On Jewish cinema, Brooks said, "They can be anything and anywhere ... if there's a tribal thing, like, the 'please God, protect us' feeling ... we don't know where and how it's gonna come out.
+On Jewish films, Brooks said, "They can be anything and anywhere ... if there's a tribal thing, like, the 'please God, protect us' feeling ... we don't know where and how it's gonna come out.
 Avatar was a Jewish movie ... these people on the run, chasing—and being pursued".